ppenenko/metashade-glTFSample/README.md

 ## Generating the shaders

-The Python implementation of the demo requires the [pygltflib](https://pypi.org/project/pygltflib/) to be installed:
+The Python implementation of the demo requires [pygltflib](https://pypi.org/project/pygltflib/) to be installed:

 ```
 pip install pygltflib